Carrigan Lab Research Team

 Principal Investigator

 Dr. Coleen Carrigan is an Associate Professor of Science, Technology, and Society in the Department of Engineering and Society at the University of Virginia.
 Using ethnography, her research is focused on broadening participation, combatting inequities, and enhancing public engagement in science, technology, engineering, and mathematics (STEM).
-Carrigan is a recipient of a five-year National Science Foundation Faculty Early Career Development (CAREER) Award for her research into the intersections of gender, race, and social values in computing.
+Carrigan is a recipient of a National Science Foundation Faculty Early Career Development (CAREER) Award for her research into the intersections of gender, race, and social values in computing.
+In 2025, Carrigan received the Presidential Early Career Award for Scientists and Engineers (PECASE).
 Her book, Cracking the Bro Code, is available from MIT Press.

 AJ Nicholson